stonest/alarm-grpc/README.md

 # alarm-protobuf-gen
-The protobufs for the alarm, and github actions to generate and store the code.
+The protobufs for the alarm, and github actions to generate and store the code. generates for kotlin